robre/scripthunter/README.md

 ## scripthunter

 Scripthunter is a tool that finds javascript files for a given website.
-To scan goole, simply run `./scripthunter.sh https://google.com`.
+To scan Google, simply run `./scripthunter.sh https://google.com`.
 Note that it may take a while, which is why scripthunter also implements a notification mechanism to inform you when a scan is finished via Telegram API.
 [Blogpost](https://blog.r0b.re/hacking/pentesting/bugbounty/recon/web/js/2020/06/30/scripthunter-automated-js-discovery.html)
 ![logo](logo.png)

 ### Setup